B2rana/bagisto-mediamanager/README.md

 Ridhima\MediaManager\Providers\MediaManagerServiceProvider::class
 ```

-You need to copy the assets to the public folder, using the following artisan command:
+You need to copy the assets to the public folder, using the following artisan commands:

+	php artisan config:clear
+	php artisan cache:clear
 	php artisan mediamanager:publish

 Remember to publish the assets after each update (or add the command to your post-update-cmd in composer.json)